Key Takeaways

 Fine-grained Access Controls for Each Request: To make sure that access is only allowed under very specific circumstances, users and devices must be regularly checked on a per-connection basis.

-Policy-Based Determination of Access: Decisions about access are based on pre-established rules that take into account behavioral characteristics, device health, user identification, and real-time risk assessments.
+Policy-Based Determination of Access: Decisions about access are based on pre-established rules that consider behavioral characteristics, device health, user identification, and real-time risk assessments.

 Continuous Monitoring and Security of the System: All systems must continue to be secure, according to organizations.
 Enforcing compliance and conducting ongoing monitoring are crucial.